 In recent years, Type Investigations has undergone a significant shift, doubling the percentage of stories we publish with local and regional newsrooms.
-The Newsroom Outreach Initiative builds on that foundation by expanding the breadth of our work with local and BIPOC-led outlets seeking to strengthen their own investigative capacity.
+The Type Investigations Springboard Project builds on that foundation by expanding the breadth of our work with local and BIPOC-led outlets seeking to strengthen their own investigative capacity.

 A recent CUNY survey shows that local and BIPOC-led newsrooms are eager to produce more investigative journalism.
 These newsrooms recognize the value of investigative journalism in catalyzing community engagement.
 They know that enterprise reporting is a critical tool to advance our democracy and hold it to account, and that exposing injustice empowers communities to more strongly advocate for themselves.